Russian drone strikes hit a Ukrainian port on Romania's border that is key to grain exports

 KYIV, Ukraine (AP) — Russian drones on Wednesday hit a Ukrainian port city along the border with Romania, causing significant damage and a huge fire at facilities that are key to Ukrainian grain exports.

-The head of the Ukrainian president's office, Andriy Yermak, said the city of Izmail was hit in the strikes.
-Izmail is on the Danube River that forms part of the Ukraine-Romania border.
+The head of the Ukrainian president's office, Andriy Yermak, said the city of Izmail, on the Danube River that forms part of the Ukraine-Romania border, was hit in the strikes.

 Video obtained by The Associated Press showed explosions and a large fire in the distance on the Danube, captured by fishermen in Romania, a NATO member, on the other side of the river.